-In recent years, many customers have asked me about the advantages of putting a salt system into their swimming pools.
-As with many things, there are pros and cons – good points and not so good points.
+Many customers have asked about the advantages of putting a salt system into their swimming pools.
+As with many things, there are always pros and cons.

 To begin with, a salt system has a high initial investment of anywhere from $900 to $1500 on average.
 However, monthly costs for salt can be as little as six dollars – which is obviously very inexpensive when compared to conventional pool chemicals.
 Another advantage is that you are not lugging around hazardous chemicals in your car or storing them in your garage or anywhere else in your home.